jtamames/In-situ-metagenomics/README.md

 MinION device and laptop computer

 You will need a MinION flow cell or Flonge.
 The latter is much less expensive, but also is single-use and provides less amount of sequencing because of its reduced number of pores.

 Check the flow cell as soon as it arrives.
-It is needed to start the experiment, and you will avoid nasty surprises (sometimes the cells are damaged and ONT will not replace them if they are expired)
+It is needed to start the experiment, and you will avoid nasty surprises (sometimes the cells are damaged and ONT will not replace them if they are expired).

 A Priming Kit is shipped with the Rapid Barcoding kit.
 You need it to prime the flow cell.
-This is usually done simultaneously to library preparation, so check the protocol above to do this.
+This is usually done simultaneously to library preparation.
+The protocol can be found [here](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/rapid-barcoding-sequencing-sqk-rbk004/v/rbk_9054_v2_revaf_14aug2019/priming-and-loading-the-sp?devices=minion)

+Almost any laptop is suitable for managing the sequencing, altough a high-performance one is advisable.
+RAM memory is critical for the subsequent analysis, no less than 16 Gb is reccomended, and the more the better.
+Number of cores is also important, I would reccomend eigth.
+And you would need storage capacity for storing results.
+Take into account that Minkown